OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

    <pre><code>
    sudo ha-cluster-init

-   # Do you want toocontinue anyway? [y/N] -> y
+   # Do you want to continue anyway? [y/N] -> y
-   # Network address toobind too(for example: 192.168.1.0) [10.79.227.0] -> ENTER
+   # Network address to bind to (for example: 192.168.1.0) [10.79.227.0] -> ENTER
    # Multicast address (for example: 239.x.x.x) [239.174.218.125] -> ENTER
    # Multicast port [5405] -> ENTER
-   # Do you wish toouse SBD? [y/N] -> N
+   # Do you wish to use SBD? [y/N] -> N
-   # Do you wish tooconfigure an administration IP? [y/N] -> N
+   # Do you wish to configure an administration IP? [y/N] -> N
    </code></pre>

-1. **[2]**  Csomópont toocluster hozzáadása
+1. **[2]**  Csomópont hozzáadása a fürthöz

    <pre><code>
    sudo ha-cluster-join

-   # WARNING: NTP is not configured toostart at system boot.
+   # WARNING: NTP is not configured to start at system boot.
    # WARNING: No watchdog device found.
-If SBD is used, hello cluster will be unable toostart without a watchdog.
+If SBD is used, the cluster will be unable to start without a watchdog.
-   # Do you want toocontinue anyway? [y/N] -> y
+   # Do you want to continue anyway? [y/N] -> y
    # IP address or hostname of existing node (for example: 192.168.1.1) [] -> IP address of node 1 for example 10.0.0.10
    # /root/.ssh/id_dsa already exists - overwrite? [y/N] N
    </code></pre>

-1. **[A]**  Módosítása hacluster jelszó toohello ugyanazt a jelszót
+1. **[A]**  Hacluster ugyanazt a jelszót a jelszó módosítása

    <pre><code>
    sudo passwd hacluster
    </code></pre>

-1. **[A]**  Corosync toouse más átviteli konfigurálása, és adja hozzá a csomópontlista.
+1. **[A]**  Egyéb átvitelt használ, és adja hozzá a csomópontlista corosync konfigurálása.
 Fürt egyébként nem működik.

    <pre><code>
    sudo vi /etc/corosync/corosync.conf
    </code></pre>

-   Adja hozzá a következő félkövér tartalom toohello fájl hello.
+   Vegye fel a következő félkövér tartalmat a fájlba.

    <pre><code>
    [...]